magao-x/publications-site/README.md

 ```

 Multiple authors can be listed as comma-separated quoted strings (i.e. `authors = ["Ada Lovelace", "Lavinia Steward"]`).

+The `bibcode` field is for an ADS [BibCode](http://adsabs.github.io/help/actions/bibcode), like `2018SPIE10703E..09M` from the link http://adsabs.harvard.edu/abs/2018SPIE10703E..09M to retrieve an abstract from [ADS](http://adsabs.harvard.edu).

 All fields are required, except for `url`, `poster_file`, `manuscript_file`, and `slides_file`.
 However, at least one of `url`, `poster_file`, `manuscript_file`, or `slides_file` should be filled in so that a link appears with the entry allowing users to find the published materials.